-They’re such a fun, kid-friendly cookie, and you can so easily modify them by adding different flavors of jam.
+Thumbprint cookies are such a fun, kid-friendly cookie.
+You can easily modify them by adding different flavors of jam.

-Again, since they’re essentially an almond-flavored shortbread cookie, all you’ll need to make this dairy-free is to substitute vegan butter.
+Since they’re essentially an almond-flavored shortbread cookie, you just need to swap in vegan butter.
+Easy peasy.

 When adding the almond extract, remember that a little goes a long way.
 I recommend starting with 1/4 teaspoon and going from there.

-There’s nothing I love more than a crunchy, flavorful biscotti with my mid-morning coffee, especially when they’re as unique as these orange and almond cookies.
+There’s nothing I love more than a crunchy, flavorful biscotti with my mid-morning coffee.

 Since these are twice-baked, you’ll need to carve out some time to make a batch.